Blkshroud/odin-recipes/README.md

 # odin-recipes
 # The purpose of this project is to (re-)familiarize myself with HTML as I go through The Odin Project.
-# After completing this I should be able to... (actual list to be completed after site has been built)
+# After completing this I should be able to:
+# - Create ordered and unordered lists.
+# - Link pages together
+# - Properly update the README.md file before adding my solution (woops)